 A field sobriety test includes different physical and mental "exercises."
 A police officer may order the driver to perform these exercises so they can determine whether or not the driver is driving under the influence of alcohol, drugs, or prescription medications.

-Although the National Highway Traffic Safety Administration (NHTSA) has moved towards the standardization of field sobriety tests, states such as California are not required to adopt them.
+Although the National Highway Traffic Safety Administration (NHTSA) has moved towards standardizing field sobriety tests, states such as California are not required to adopt them.

-As a result, field sobriety tests can be inaccurate and feature several errors.
-Still, both prosecutors and police use field sobriety results as evidence at trial.
+Field sobriety tests can be inaccurate and contain several errors.
+Still, prosecutors and police use field sobriety results as evidence at trial.

 You do not Have to Submit to a Field Sobriety Test

 The State of California permits drivers to refuse an officer's request to take a field sobriety test.
-Most drivers are not aware of this right, and many drivers unknowingly (and unwillingly) consent to take a field sobriety test.
+Most drivers are not aware of this right, and many unknowingly (and unwillingly) consent to it.

-However, it's important to understand that your legal right to refuse these tests could have legal consequences as the DMV and a jury could rely on the results of these tests to determine guilt or an administrative finding to suspend your driver's license.
+It's crucial to understand that while you have the legal right to refuse field sobriety tests, doing so could have serious legal implications.
+The results of these tests could be used by the DMV and a jury to determine guilt or to make an administrative finding to suspend your driver's license.

 Field Sobriety Tests Are Difficult